SACHSTech/careers-in-computer-science-Alexyounggg/README.md

 Salary: $40,000 - $50,000

 Job Description: The job offers its employees a chance to work in a technological progressive company that is committed to their employees.
-It also gives you the experience of working in a ever-evolving and logisitcs indsutry which will help you grow your career.
-Finally, it offers you the oppurtunity to set up the framework of the company for its technological evolution.
+It also gives you the experience of working in a ever-evolving and logistics indsutry which will help you grow your career.
+Finally, it offers you the opportunity to set up the framework of the company for its technological evolution.

 City: You can work in Oakville or remotely at home